 My Low FODMAP Baked Feta Pasta Recipe

-This recipe was quite easy to adapt to the Low FODMAP diet.
-I just made these two changes:
+This recipe was quite easy to adapt to the Low FODMAP diet with this couple of changes:

-- I used gluten free pasta instead of normal pasta.
+- Gluten free pasta instead of normal pasta.

 - I reduced the amount of gluten-free pasta to follow the recommendations of Monash University.
-And also cherry tomatoes, since we are limited to 75g per meal.
+And also cherry tomatoes, since we are limited to 45g per meal.

 Feta cheese is low FODMAP.
 The amount of lactose in it is small.
 That’s why it appears in green on the Monash app and that’s why it’s safe for us.
 Please note that cheese is high in fat and that it can affect gut motility.
 It’s better to stick to 1/4 of the recipe, to avoid symptoms.